 The FDA and foreign regulatory bodies have the authority to require the recall of commercialized products in the event of material deficiencies or defects in design or manufacture of a product or in the event that a product poses an unacceptable risk to health.
 The FDA's authority to require a recall must be based on a finding that there is reasonable probability that the device could cause serious injury or death.
 We may also choose to voluntarily recall a product if any material deficiency is found.
 For example, in March 2020, we initiated a voluntary recall of three lots of our Triever aspiration catheters (371 products in total) because of a potential leak and failure to seal in the hemostasis valve on the catheters, which could result in the loss of vacuum pressure and aspiration during use.
 We voluntarily initiated this recall after we received customer reports regarding potential leaks involving 12 products in the three impacted lots.
-All affected customers have been no reported adverse patient outcomes resulting from the impacted products.
+All affected customers have been notified and have responded to the recall notice.
+We have not received any customer reports following the recall notice and there have been no reported adverse patient outcomes resulting from the impacted products.
 A government-mandated or voluntary recall by us could occur as a result of an unacceptable risk to health, component failures, malfunctions, manufacturing defects, labeling or design deficiencies, packaging defects or other deficiencies or failures to comply with applicable regulations.
 Product defects or other errors may occur in the future.